Improved Operator Learning by Orthogonal Attention: Related Work

-The Transformer model~\citep{vaswani2017attention} has gained popularity in diverse domains, including natural language processing~\citep{chen2018best}, computer vision~\citep{parmar2018image}, and bioinformatics~\citep{rives2021biological}.
+The Transformer model~\cite{vaswani2017attention} has gained popularity in diverse domains~\cite{chen2018best,parmar2018image,rives2021biological}.
 However, the vanilla softmax attention encounters scalability issues due to its quadratic space and time complexity.
-To tackle this, several methods with reduced complexity have been proposed~\citep{child2019generating,zaheer2020big,wang2020linformer,katharopoulos2020transformers,xiong2021nystromformer}.
-Concretely, sparse Transformer~\citep{child2019generating} reduces complexity by sparsifying the attention matrix.
-Linear Transformer~\citep{katharopoulos2020transformers} achieves complexity by replacing softmax with a kernel function.
-Nystr{\"o}mformer~\citep{xiong2021nystromformer} employs the Nystr{\"o}m method to approximate standard attention, maintaining linear complexity.
+To tackle this, several methods with reduced complexity have been proposed~\cite{child2019generating,zaheer2020big,wang2020linformer,katharopoulos2020transformers,xiong2021nystromformer}.
+Concretely, Sparse Transformer~\cite{child2019generating} reduces complexity by sparsifying the attention matrix.
+Linear Transformer~\cite{katharopoulos2020transformers} achieves complexity by replacing softmax with a kernel function.
+Nystr{\"o}mformer~\cite{xiong2021nystromformer} employs the Nystr{\"o}m method to approximate standard attention, maintaining linear complexity.

-In the context of PDE solving, \citet{cao2021choose} proposes the linear Galerkin-type attention mechanism, which can be regarded as a trainable Petrov–Galerkin-type projection.
-OFormer~\citep{li2023transformer} develops a linear cross-attention module for disentangling the output and input domains.
-FactFormer~\citep{li2023scalable} employs axial computation in the attention operator to reduce computational costs.
+In the context of PDE solving, Galerkin Transformer~\cite{cao2021choose} proposes the linear Galerkin-type attention mechanism, which can be regarded as a trainable Petrov–Galerkin-type projection.
+OFormer~\cite{li2023transformer} develops a linear cross-attention module for disentangling the output and input domains.
+FactFormer~\cite{li2023scalable} employs axial computation in the attention operator to reduce computational costs.
 Compared to them, we not only introduce an attention mechanism without softmax at linear complexity but also include an inherent regularization mechanism.